liacho3680/ADS-Fall2023-Project4-MachineLearningFairness-Group3/README.md

 SV and JC began by importing the data and following an official data wrangling and cleaning guide to ensure data readiness for analysis.
 Subsequently, they partitioned the prepared data into training and test sets.
 Then, collectively, SV and JC coded the "A1: Learning Fair Representations" paper's formulas and created functions for loss calculation.
 Finally, they computed accuracy and runtime on the test data, intending to compare these metrics with the A6 results.

 CZ has completed the writing of two reports, including "A1: Learning Fair Representations" and "A6: Handling Conditional Discrimination (LM and LPS)."
 These reports cover the introduction, analysis, and conclusion sections according to the output of the code.
-LC compiled the results and analysis into making the presentation slide deck, along with organizing the files in the github repository and writing up the readme files for the appropriate folders.
+LC compiled the results and analysis into making the presentation slide deck, and JC reviewed and edited on the presentation deck.
+LC organized the files in the github repository and wrote up the readme files for the appropriate folders.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.